 Students work with faculty members who are performers, composers, and producers working in classical, jazz, gospel and many other genres, right here in New York City.

-Located in the bustling York College Academic Core Building, music students can easily attend performances at the neighboring Milton G. Bassin Performing Arts Center, study and perform research using a comprehensive collection of books and scores at the York College Library and Music History Archive, work with professional-grade recording facilities in the Lower Level Computer Lab with sound-isolating recording booths and recording equipment, as well as practice in one of our soundproof Music Practice Rooms equipped with digital pianos.
+Located in the bustling York College Academic Core Building, music students can easily attend performances at the York College Milton G. Bassin Performing Arts Center, study and perform research using a comprehensive collection of books and scores at the York College Library and Music History Archive, work with professional-grade recording facilities in the Digital Music Lab with sound-isolating recording booths and recording equipment, as well as practice in one of our soundproof Music Practice Rooms equipped with digital pianos.

 Want to meet other students interested in music?
-Join the Jazz Band, the Gospel Choir, the York College Chorus (Coming in Spring 2020!) and student clubs including the Music Club, the K-Pop Club, National Association for Music Education, and Cardinal Studios.
+Join the Jazz Band, the Gospel Choir, the Cardinal Chorus, or the Jazz Workshop, as well as student clubs such as the Music Club and Cardinal Studios.